magento/merchdocs/src/stores/security-google-recaptcha.md

    If you have multiple stores with different domains, enter each domain on a separate line.

-   - Add your Magento instance domain and any subdomains.
+   - Add your store domain and any subdomains.
    - You can add `localhost`, other local VM domains, and staging domains as needed for testing.

 1. Select the checkbox to **Accept the reCAPTCHA Terms of Service**.